GulcinBU/teamproject/README.md

-# Teamproject - No code machine learning
+# Teamproject - DataLimn - No code machine learning
 Tessa and Gulcin's project